Porin (protein): Structure

 Porins are composed of beta sheets (β sheets) made up of beta strands (β strands) which are linked together by beta turns (β turns) on the cytoplasmic side and long loops of amino acids on the other.
 The β strands lie in an antiparallel fashion and form a cylindrical tube, called a beta barrel (β barrel).
 The amino acid composition of the porin β strands are unique in that polar and nonpolar residues alternate along them.
 This means that the nonpolar residues face outward so as to interact with the nonpolar lipids of outer membrane, whereas the polar residues face inwards into the center of the beta barrel to create the aqueous channel.
 The specific amino acids in the channel determine the specificity of the porin to different molecules.

 The β barrels that make up a porin are composed of as few as eight β strands to as many as twenty-two β strands.
 The individual strands are joined together by loops and turns.
 The majority of porins are monomers; however, some dimeric porins have been discovered, as well as an octameric porin.
 Depending on the size of the porin, the interior of the protein may either be filled with water, have up to two β strands folded back into the interior, or contain a "stopper" segment composed of β strands.

 All porins form homotrimers in the outer membrane, meaning that three identical porin subunits associate together to form a porin super-structure with three channels.
 Hydrogen bonding and dipole-dipole interactions between each monomer in the homotrimer ensure that they do not dissociate, and remain together in the outer membrane.

 Several parameters have been used to describe the structure of a porin protein.
 They include the tilting angle (α), shear number (S), strand number (n), and barrel radius (R).
 The tilting angle refers to the angle relative to the membrane.
 The shear number (S) is the number of amino acid residues found in each β strands.
-Strand number (n) is the amount of β strands in the porin, and barrel radius (R) refers to the radius of the opening of the porin.
+Strand number (n) is the number of β strands in the porin, and barrel radius (R) refers to the radius of the opening of the porin.
 These parameters are related via the following formulas: